Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

-Pioneer work T2I-Adapter \cite{mou2023t2iadapter} employs a four-layer convolutional network as a lightweight adapter to encode the visual signal into a set of multi-scale features.
-ControlNet \cite{zhang2023controlnet} provides a more powerful architecture as the encoder for visual signals, which clones the deep encoding layers from the U-Net architecture in Stable Diffusion \cite{rombach2022ldm}.
+Pioneer work T2I-Adapter \citep{mou2023t2iadapter} employs a four-layer convolutional network as a lightweight adapter to encode the visual signals into a set of multiscale features.
+ControlNet \citep{zhang2023controlnet} provides a more powerful architecture as the encoder for visual signals, which clones the deep encoding layers in the U-Net architecture of Stable Diffusion.
 This ControlNet encoder inherits a wealth of prior knowledge in the Stable Diffusion backbone and serves as a deep, robust, and strong architecture for diverse visual signals.
-Currently, ControlNet delivers state-of-the-art results in diverse visual signal to image tasks and becomes a the widely-employed conditional encoder various more complicated conditional synthesis scenarios including explicit lighting control~\cite{kocsis2024lightit}, image composition~\cite{zhang2023paste}, image editing~\cite{goel2023pair, zhang2024text} and virtual try-on \cite{kim2023stableviton, zeng2023cat}.
+Currently, ControlNet delivers state-of-the-art results in diverse visual signal to image tasks and becomes a widely-employed conditional encoder various more complicated conditional synthesis scenarios including explicit lighting control~\citep{kocsis2024lightit}, image composition~\citep{zhang2023paste}, image editing~\citep{goel2023pair, zhang2024text} and virtual try-on \citep{kim2023stableviton, zeng2023cat}.

 \textit{1.2)}\,\,\textit{ViT-based encoder for images}.
-In practice, Vision Transformer (ViT)-based encoders are widely employed to extract features from conditional inputs in form of image.
-Generally, visual signals can also be viewed in form of image, the pioneer work PITI \cite{wang2022piti} designs a ViT-based encoder to map the visual signal into its corresponding text embedding for the T2I backbone.
-ImageBrush \cite{yang2024imagebrush} also employs a ViT-based encoder to extract the visual editing instruction described by paired images before/after editing.
-Prompt-free Diffusion \cite{xu2023prompt} employs a more powerful context encoder based on SWIM-L \cite{liu2021swin} to convert image into visual embedding.
-For customization, a branch of works \cite{xiao2023fastcomposer, ma2023subject,shi2024instantbooth, gal2023encoder, jia2023taming, li2023warpdiffusion, lu2024coarse, li2023blip, shiohara2024face2diffusion} maps the given personal object into features on the textual space via different ViT-based image encoders based on the framework of CLIP \cite{radford2021learning}, SWIN \cite{liu2021swin}, BLIP \cite{li2023blip2} or ViT-based ArcFace encoder \cite{deng2019arcface}.
+In practice, Vision Transformer (ViT)-based encoders are widely utilized to extract features from conditional control signals represented in the form of images.
+Since most visual signals can be naturally represented as images, pioneering work such as PITI \citep{wang2022piti} introduces a ViT-based encoder to project visual inputs into corresponding text embeddings for use in T2I backbones.
+Similarly, ImageBrush \citep{yang2024imagebrush} adopts a ViT-based encoder to capture visual editing instructions from paired images before and after editing.
+Prompt-free Diffusion \citep{xu2023prompt} further enhances visual encoding by employing a more powerful context encoder (SeeCoder) built on Swin-L \citep{liu2021swin} to convert given images into meaningful visual embedding..
+For customization, a branch of works \citep{xiao2023fastcomposer, ma2023subject, shi2024instantbooth, gal2023encoder, jia2023taming, li2023warpdiffusion, lu2024coarse, li2023blip, shiohara2024face2diffusion} project user-specific objects into features on the textual embedding space via image encoders built upon different ViT-based frameworks such as CLIP \citep{radford2021learning}, Swin \citep{liu2021swin}, BLIP \citep{li2023blip2}, or ArcFace \citep{deng2019arcface}.